alibaba/arthas/tutorials/katacoda/command-sm-en/finish.md

-The `sc Tutorial` demonstrates the usage of sc.
+The `sm Tutorial` demonstrates the usage of sm.
 If you have more tips or questions, please feel free to ask in Issue.

 * Issues: https://github.com/alibaba/arthas/issues
 * Documentation: https://arthas.aliyun.com/doc/en